reisner/nlp_api/README.md

 # README #

 Basic NLP analysis using a variety of libraries.
+Returns Document sentiment, keywords, and entities.

 ### Usage ###